matheAlves/aragog-crawler/README.md

 # aragog-crawler
-python web crawler for the wizardingworld.com website (in development)
+python web scraper for the wizardingworld.com website (in development)

 # Current features
 scrapes for urls of j.k. rowling originals